 If you’ve recently experienced something traumatic and can’t get it off your mind, you may need help.
-At Stone Wellbeing, you can rest assured that all your troubles will be considered and treated by a professional practitioner who focuses on resolving trauma.
+At Stone Wellbeing, you can rest assured that all your troubles will be considered and treated by a professional skilled in PTSD treatment who focuses on resolving trauma.

 Opening up to somebody, especially a stranger, about something personal or triggering can be difficult.
 Coming to terms with it can be arduous and challenging.
 As a professional, I am highly skilled, and trained in understanding and resolving the different types of trauma.
 Most importantly, I create a safe space for clients to open up.
 My goal is to only work toward your health and betterment.

 Get in touch with me today to book for PTSD treatment